-- Maximum laboratory capacity: 5 people - Hands must be washed (or sanitized, at minimum) before entering and when leaving the laboratory. - The work area must be disinfected before and after its use, with special attention to high-touch surfaces on equipment. - Air circulation is guaranteed by opening all the windows and the door, as long as this does not interfere with the equipment being used. - To avoid having groups of people in this enclosed space, the use of the laboratory must be reserved in advance in reception or coordinated with the laboratory coordinator.
+- Follow all COVID-19 GLOBAL REGULATIONS. - Maximum laboratory capacity: 5 people - Hands must be washed (or sanitized, at minimum) before entering and when leaving the laboratory. - The work area must be disinfected before and after its use, with special attention to high-touch surfaces on equipment. - Air circulation is guaranteed by opening all the windows and the door, as long as this does not interfere with the equipment being used. - To avoid having groups of people in this enclosed space, the use of the laboratory must be reserved in advance in reception or coordinated with the laboratory coordinator.